owncloud-archive/documentation/developer_manual/app/fundamentals/info.rst

 -------

 **Required**.
-Link to project web page.
+A link to the project's web page.

 repository
 ----------

 **Required**.
-Link to the version control repo.
+A link to the version control repository.

 bugs
 ----

 **Required**.
-Link to the bug tracker.
+A link to the bug tracker, if any.

 category
 --------

+The ownCloud Marketplace category.
-Category on the ownCloud Marketplace.
-Can be one of the following:
+It can be one of the following:

 - multimedia
 - productivity